***For post-licensure clinicians seeking supervision toward AAMFT Approved Supervisor designation, see Mentorship.***

 • Promotes culturally responsive interventions in diverse client systems.

-Supervisor's Role as Mentor
+Supervisor's Role

 • Supports professional development while upholding ethical and competency standards.